Why I Built evnx: The AWS Incident I Can't Forget

 12:04 AM — My phone rings.
 My development lead.
 At midnight.

-The key had been automatically revoked by AWS.
-Which is why our three services were down.
+Which is exactly why three services were down.

 The Conversation I Don't Recommend Having